w3f/Grants-Program/applications/stardust.md

 - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.

 What we are proposing is relatively unprecedented but there are promising signs.
 Angle Labs launched on Ethereum last year as an ERC20 token in order to provide a stablecoin pegged to the Euro.
 They term themselves "the first decentralized, capital efficient and over-collateralized stablecoin protocol" (https://www.angle.money/).
 Angle Lab's stablecoin is collateralized with Ethereum and more specifically over-collateralized to ensure safety.
 In July of 2021 they published a whitepaper indicating that they were going to deploy self-minted perpetual contracts as a tool to bring in additional collateral and protection against large price moves.
 These perpetuals provide additional outsourcing of risk in addition to directly increasing ETH collateral.
 5 months ago, they raised $5M from a16z and others to explore the technology.
 Our proposed architecture would bring that attention and innovation to the Polkadot network.
-More importantly for the Polkadot ecosystem, our proposal is decentralized and truly uncollateralized as it manages risks entirely through derivatives, and can generate synthetic stablecoins between any arbitrary pairs provided there is a perputual contract market with sufficient liquidity.
+More importantly for the Polkadot ecosystem, our proposal is decentralized and truly uncollateralized as it manages risks entirely through derivatives, and can generate synthetic stablecoins between any arbitrary pairs provided there is a perpetual contract market with sufficient liquidity.

 - An indication of why your team is interested in creating this project.